Site icon Welcome To Infinity

 It is important to note that while Mars may move faster than Earth, it is not the fastest planet in the solar system.
 In fact, Mars comes in third after Mercury and Venus, which orbits the sun at a speed of 47.87 km/s and 35.02 km/s respectively.

-In addition to its speedy orbit, Mars is also home to two natural satellites, Phobos and Deimos, which also move relatively quickly in orbits around the planet.
+In addition to its speedy orbit, Mars is also home to two natural satellites, Phobos and Deimos, which also move relatively quickly in their orbits around the planet.
 Of the two, Phobos is the fastest, completing its orbit in just 7 hours and 39 minutes, making it the fastest natural satellite in the solar system.
 Deimos, on the other hand, takes just 30 hours to orbit Mars

 In conclusion, Mars may not be the fastest planet in our solar system, but it moves faster than Earth, taking only 687 Earth days to complete one orbit around the sun.
 In addition, it is home to some of the fastest natural satellites, Phobos and Deimos, which add to its overall speed and make it an interesting planet to study.